Navigating compliance in a call center environment is no easy task, especially when it comes to outbound sales or lead generation.

 Another important consideration is what technology you are using to make calls and how you’re using it.
 The TCPA, under Section 227(b), regulates calls made with an automatic telephone dialing system (ATDS) and calls made with an artificial or prerecorded voice.

-Telemarketing calls made with an ATDS or prerecorded/artificial voice are subject to heightened, written consent requirements.
-Further, prerecorded calls are subject to certain disclosure requirements.
+Telemarketing calls made with an ATDS or prerecorded/artificial voice are subject to heightened, written consent requirements under the TCPA.
+Further, prerecorded or artificial voice (including AI) calls are subject to certain disclosure requirements.

 Are you making the type of calls that require consent?

-As noted above, the TCPA requires consent for calls made with an ATDS or prerecorded/artificial voice.
+As noted above, the TCPA requires express consent for calls made with an ATDS or prerecorded/artificial voice.

-Before making a solicitation call, the TCPA also requires a caller to obtain the called party’s consent—or have an established business relationship with them—if they have their residential telephone number registered on the National Do Not Call Registry.
+Before making a solicitation call, the TCPA also requires a caller to obtain the called party’s consent—or have an established business relationship with them—if their residential telephone number is registered on the National Do Not Call Registry.

 Reminder: regulations may vary by state.
 Connecticut has enacted a law that requires callers to obtain a person’s prior express written consent before making sales calls to their cell phone.

-The FCC’s TCPA implementing regulations also require businesses making sales calls to honor consumers’ do-not-call requests made directly to the business.
+The FCC’s TCPA-implementing regulations also require businesses making sales calls to honor consumers’ do-not-call requests made directly to the business.
+As of April 11, 2025, businesses must honor such requests within a reasonable time, not to exceed ten (10) business days.

 As part of that requirement, businesses must maintain their own do-not-call list and have a written policy for maintaining that list.
-That written policy must be available upon demand.
+That written policy must be available to a consumer upon demand.
 This is a relatively simple but important step in achieving compliance.

-Are you a telemarketer and/or operating a calling campaign that is considered telemarketing under the TSR?
+Are you a telemarketer and/or operating a calling campaign that constitutes telemarketing under the TSR?

-The Telemarketing Sales Rule (TSR) is a set of regulations enforced by the FTC that governs how telemarketers operate and protects consumers from unwanted behavior.
+The Telemarketing Sales Rule (TSR) is a set of regulations enforced by the FTC that governs how telemarketers (e.g., sales agents, lead generators) operate and protects consumers from unwanted behavior.
 It is important to know whether the TSR is applicable to your business and/or call campaign(s).

-Notably, the TSR contains a number of regulations requiring truthfulness when disclosing certain information and prohibits misrepresentations.
-The TSR also contains new record-keeping rules that telemarketers must adhere to, which become effective on October 15, 2024.
+Notably, the TSR contains several regulations requiring truthfulness when disclosing certain information and prohibits misrepresentations.
+The TSR also contains record-keeping rules that telemarketers must follow.

-Are there industry-specific rules that apply to your call campaigns?
+Are there industry-specific issues that apply to your call campaign(s)?

 Call Center Compliance: Quick Checklist